Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Send an email using the specified account,' which is a specific verb and resource.
-It also mentions replying with threading, distinguishing it from sibling tools like list_emails_metadata or delete_emails.
+The description clearly states the tool's purpose: 'Send an email using the specified account.'
+This is a specific verb+resource pairing that distinguishes it from sibling tools like delete_emails or list_emails_metadata.
+The mention of threading support adds clarity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.